WWF: Sunday Night Heat (08.09.98)

 Shane says Mankind has a weapon with him.
 We’re waiting for the Undertaker to come out.
 Next thing you know, Kane goozles Mankind while he’s on the apron and shoves him down through the timekeeper’s table.
 OH MAN.
 Kane slugs Paul Bearer and then punches Mankind some more.
 Now he’s whacking Mankind with the ring steps.
 WHAT HAS POSSESSED KANE TO ATTACK PAUL BEARER AND MANKIND?
 There’s a TOMBSTONE on the floor!
 Ross thinks there’s definitely collusion now between Kane and the Undertaker, but then Kane gets in the ring and takes off his mask to show – it was the UNDERTAKER ALL ALONG.
 THAT’S NOT KANE!
 WHAT THE HELL IS GOING ON HERE?
 N/A

 That will do it for today.
 RAW IS NEXT.
 Until next time, so long for now.

-Posted on February 9, 2021, in WWE and tagged Big Van Vader, Bradshaw, Chyna, Col. Robert Parker, D-Generation X, Droz, Dustin Rhodes, Headbangers, Jeff Jarrett, Kaientai, Kane, Mankind, Mark Henry, New Age Outlaws, Paul Bearer, Southern Justice, Sunday Night Heat, Taka Michinoku, Triple H, Undertaker, X-Pac, Yamaguchi-san.
+Posted on February 9, 2021, in WWE and tagged Big Van Vader, Bradshaw, Chyna, Col. Robert Parker, D-Generation X, Droz, Goldust, Headbangers, Jeff Jarrett, Kaientai, Kane, Mankind, Mark Henry, New Age Outlaws, Paul Bearer, Southern Justice, Sunday Night Heat, Taka Michinoku, Triple H, Undertaker, X-Pac, Yamaguchi-san.
 Bookmark the permalink.
 Leave a comment.